shariq1989/cookbook/content/recipe/CucumberSalad.md

 #### DIRECTIONS

 1. In a bowl, combine the kosher salt, rice wine vinegar, sesame oil, and soy sauce.
 Whisk together and set aside.
 2. Thinly slice the cucumbers lengthwise, using a vegetable peeler or mandoline.
-You could also slice them thinly into rounds.
+You could also slice thinly into rounds.
 3. Sprinkle the reserved kosher salt onto the cucumbers and massage it in.
 Let them stand, about 5 minutes.
 4. Blot the cucumbers with a towel to remove any excess moisture from the cucumbers and then add them to the sauce mixture.